 Both of these players’ records and careers can be questioned; Ruth played at a time, one hundred years ago, when players were bricklayers and roofers during the off-season.
 He also didn’t play against the best competition, as Latinos and African-Americans were not allowed to play.
-Bonds, of course, has to be questioned because of steroid usage.
-So, lets compare these two legends and see who was better.
+Bonds, of course, have to be questioned because of steroid usage.
+So, let’s compare these two legends and see who was better.
 We will start off looking at why they were great and then delve into the drawbacks for both players.
-Check out the top sportsbooks for betting on baseball.

 When he played, Ruth was on a level all on his own; baseball was not supposed to be hit as Ruth hit them.
 Ruth lapped the field when it came to hitting home runs.
 He was the first player to hit 30, 40, 50 and then an astounding 60 homers in a season.
 Ruth became the all-time leader in career home runs when he hit just his 138th.
 By the time Ruth got to his 700th Home Run, nobody had hit even half of that.